scotchANDsolder/XA-310/Documents/sorting&search.md

 For operations where you might have to loop through nested sets of data, you might end up with a O(n2), where the execution time is determined by the square of the number of items.
 Something like a bubble sort is this type of algorithm.

 There are other types of performance types - cubic, logarithmic, exponential - all of which might have benefits and drawbacks in particularly applications.

+Here is an amazing [visualization tool](https://www.cs.usfca.edu/~galles/visualization/ComparisonSort.html) to compare the efficies of various sorting algorithms.

 ## Some examples of sorting algorithms